 I am a PhD candidate in the Computer Science Department at the University of California, Irvine.
 Padhraic Smyth is my advisor.
 My research interests reside in both the theory and application of Bayesian models, with a emphasis on choosing priors and incorportating neural networks for inference.
 I've done research internships at Amazon, Microsoft Research / Bing, and Twitter Cortex.
 I graduated from Lehigh University (Bethlehem, PA) where I worked with Henry Baird.
-I will be graduating in Spring 2018 and am interested in both postdoctoral and industrial research positions.
+NEWS: I'll be joining the Cambridge Machine Learning group, as a postdoc, upon graduating this spring.

 preprints / working papers

+Disi Ji, Eric Nalisnick, and Padhraic Smyth.
+Mondrian Processes for Flow Cytometry Analysis.
+Machine Learning for Health, Workshop at NIPS 2017, Long Beach, USA, December 8, 2017.
 Eric Nalisnick and Padhraic Smyth.
-Variational Inference with Stein Particle Mixtures.
-Southern California Machine Learning Symposium, Los Angeles, USA, October 6, 2017.
-[Honorable Mention Best Poster] Eric Nalisnick and Padhraic Smyth.
+Variational Inference with Stein Mixtures.
+Advances in Approximate Bayesian Inference, Workshop at NIPS 2017, Long Beach, USA, December 8, 2017.
+Eric Nalisnick and Padhraic Smyth.
 The Amortized Bootstrap.
 Implicit Models, Workshop at ICML 2017, Sydney, Australia, August 10, 2017.
 [Oral Presentation] Eric Nalisnick and Padhraic Smyth.
 Variational Reference Priors.
 Workshop Track, ICLR 2017, Toulon, France, April 24-26 2017.
 Eric Nalisnick, Lars Hertel, and Padhraic Smyth.
 Approximate Inference for Deep Latent Gaussian Mixtures.
 Bayesian Deep Learning, Workshop at NIPS 2016, Barcelona, Spain, December 19, 2016.
 Eric Nalisnick and Padhraic Smyth.
 Nonparametric Deep Generative Models with Stick-Breaking Priors.
 Data-Efficient Machine Learning, Workshop at ICML 2016, New York, USA, June 24, 2016.
 [Oral Presentation] Jihyun Park, Meg Blume-Kohout, Ralf Krestel, Eric Nalisnick, and Padhraic Smyth.
 Analyzing NIH Funding Patterns over Time with Statistical Text Analysis.
 Scholarly Big Data: AI Perspectives, Challenges, and Ideas, Workshop at AAAI 2016, Phoenix, USA, February 12-13, 2016.

 uci data science workshops